hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 ---
 layout: default
-title: the prestige trap in tech
+title: the prestige trap in tech: why faang isn’t the goal
 ---

-# Prestige Trap
+# The Prestige Trap in Tech
-> *Stop chasing other Peoples Goals*
+> *Stop chasing other people’s goals in computer science*

-Most people waste their life working on goals that they made based on what sounds impressive when you say it out loud.
-In computer science, this means a job in big tech.
+Most people in computer science don’t actually choose their career goals.

+They choose goals that *sound impressive*.

+In tech, that usually means chasing a FAANG job — Amazon, Google, Meta — because it’s seen as the ultimate version of success.

+But just because something is respected in the tech industry doesn’t mean it’s right for you.

+---

+## Why FAANG Became the Default Goal

-I genuinely think this mindset is killing creativity.
+I genuinely think this mindset is killing creativity in computer science.

 Everyone is optimizing for what already exists instead of building something new.
-No one wants to take risks when there’s a clearly defined “winning path.”
+No one wants to take risks when there’s a clearly defined “winning path” in tech careers.

-So we all end up chasing the same roles, the same companies, the same version of success.
+So we all end up chasing:
+- the same roles
+- the same companies
+- the same version of success

-And then we wonder why everything feels the same.
+And then we wonder why everything in tech starts to feel the same.

-## What’s the Cost?
+## What’s the Cost of Chasing Prestige?

-This is where it gets dangerous.

-Because once you start thinking like this, your goals stop being yours.
+Once you start thinking like this, your goals stop being yours.

-You’re not choosing based on what you want —
+You’re not choosing a career based on what you want —
 you’re choosing based on what sounds impressive when you say it out loud.

 And the worst part is… it works.

-People will be impressed.
-You’ll get validation.
-You’ll feel like you’re doing everything “right.”

-But validation is a terrible foundation for a life.

-When your decisions are driven by external approval, you start optimizing for optics instead of reality.
-You pick roles that look good, not ones that actually feel right.

-And that’s how you wake up one day in a job you worked so hard to get…
+When you land a FAANG offer, especially at companies like Amazon or Google:
+- you get validation
+- it feels like your hard work paid off
+- it feels like you finally “made it” in tech

+But that feeling doesn’t last forever.

+At some point, you realize something uncomfortable:

-and realize you don’t even like it.
+You don’t even want this.

----
+## Choosing Your Own Path in Tech

-If you’re going to work *that* hard for something,
+If you’re going to work *that* hard for a computer science career,
 why not make sure it’s something you actually want?

-I’ve done this too.
+I’ve fallen into this too.

 I spent so much time chasing something just because it sounded impressive — not because I actually cared about it.

-And that’s the part no one talks about.
+And that’s the part no one talks about in the tech industry.

 Not the grind.
+Not the interview prep.
 Not the competition.

 But the quiet realization that you built your life around the wrong goal.